davidrhoden/davidrhoden-basic-netlify/timeline/ginas-work-at-ogden-may-28-2021.md

 ---
-title: "Saw some of Gina's work from college at the Ogden Museum Of Art"
+title: "Saw some of Gina's work from college at the Ogden Museum Of Art."
 date: 2021-05-28T19:00:00.000Z
 summary: She made this in 1993.
 excerpt: She made this in 1993.